UNIST-LOFT/SimAPR/README_detailed.md

 * SimAPR for Defects4j v1.2.0
 * SimAPR for Defects4j v2.0
 * SimAPR for ablation study

+Timeout for each version and each algorithm is 5 hours.
+Thanks for the *simulation* mode in SimAPR, it does not take 5 hours for every version, but it still needs a lot of time.

+In our experiments, we used 30 CPU cores for each tools and it takes about 3 days for each tools with Defects4j v1.2.0.

 ### SimAPR for Defects4j v1.2.0
 To run SimAPR for Defects4j v1.2.0 for each tool, run the following command: